JagratiTalreja01/BiSARFormer/README.md

-# Transformer-Enhanced GAN for Dual-Polarization SAR-to-Optical Translation: BiSARFormerGAN
+# D-PolTransGAN: Scattering Guided Hybrid Transformer-GAN for SAR-Optical Image Translation using Dual Polarization SAR
-BiSARFormer is a deep learning framework for translating Synthetic Aperture Radar (SAR) imagery into perceptually realistic optical imagery using dual polarization inputs (VV &amp; VH) via local cross-attention fusion, and a Transformer-based generator within a GAN setup to capture complementary scattering patterns.
+D-PolTransGAN is a deep learning framework for translating Synthetic Aperture Radar (SAR) imagery into perceptually realistic optical imagery using dual polarization inputs (VV &amp; VH) via local cross-attention fusion, and a Transformer-based generator within a GAN setup to capture complementary scattering patterns.

 The code is built on [MT_GAN (PyTorch)](https://github.com/NUAA-RS/MT_GAN) and tested on Ubuntu 20.04.6 environment (Python 3.10.13, PyTorch >= 1.1.0) with NVIDIA RTX A4000 with 16GB RAM.